 If you performed a role that you understudied, do list that as a credit on your resume with (u/s, perf.) next to the name of the role.
 It is important to say that you were the understudy, as someone could have seen the production and known you were not the person cast in the role.

 Understudy roles are ideally best replaced with full credits if at all possible, though naturally these will come over time.

 4. Skills to Pay the Bills

 Ah, the special skills section … tantamount to being asked to talk about yourself, many people struggle with this and some even neglect it entirely.

 Don’t.
 This is the one area in which you get to really set yourself aside from the crowd, although you might have to think outside the box and consider that you might have many unrelated skills that are actually relevant to a production.

 If you speak other languages, you can say you are intermediate or advanced, anything less is not worth listing.
 If you have the ability to do physical tricks, list the most difficult that you are completely comfortable with, and always be prepared to do these in the room if asked.

 Musical instruments are especially useful, and again should only be categorized as intermediate or advanced.

-Naturally, you don’t want to put anything on that may hurt you in a casting environment.
+Naturally, you don’t want to put anything on your musical theatre resume on that may hurt you in a casting environment.
 Numbers are generally bad for resumes; this includes weight, address, and age.
 You can give an age range that you normally play, but you never have to give your actual age.
-If you are an adult and asked, you can reply with over 18 to play younger if that is your situation.
-As long as you leave a bit of wiggle room sometimes it’s better to let the people on the other side of the table decide what they think you are.
+If you are an adult and asked your age, you can reply with “over 18” and the age range you usually play.
+As long as you leave a bit of wiggle room, sometimes it’s better to let the people on the other side of the table decide what they think you are.

 You also don’t need to list absolutely detail about yourself and every role you’ve ever been.
 Sometimes, blank space is preferable to black ink…